Beverly Boulevard

 Beverly Boulevard is one of the main east–west thoroughfares in Los Angeles, in the U.S. state of California.
 It begins off Santa Monica Boulevard in Beverly Hills and ends on the Lucas Avenue overpass near downtown Los Angeles to become 1st Street.
 A separate Beverly Boulevard (carrying Montebello Transit line 40 and nearby Atlantic E Line station) begins off 3rd Street and Pomona Boulevard in East Los Angeles, runs through Montebello and Pico Rivera, and becomes Turnbull Canyon Road in Whittier near Rose Hills Memorial Park.

+Landmarks along Beverly Boulevard include the Television City studios, Westlake Recording Studios, the Beverly Center mall and other shops in the La Cienega Design Quarter, and its intersection with La Cienega Boulevard that is traditionally considered the epicenter of the studio zone.